Singh-Lab/InteracDome/README.md

 wget http://compbio.cs.princeton.edu/$BIOLIP_DOMAINS -O processed_data/domains/$BIOLIP_DOMAINS
 ```

-### 5: Assigning site-based domain binding potential scores
+*NOTE: If you choose to run this domain-finding step independently, you must format the results to
+match the tab-delimited formatting in the file provided (to run subsequent steps of the pipeline).*

+### 5: Computing per-domain-position ligand-binding propensities

-* The "uniqueness" of each domain sequence must be assessed to account for structural redundancies across
+The "uniqueness" of each domain sequence must be assessed to account for structural redundancies across
 PDB entries.
 To do this, we generate multiple sequence alignments for each domain in contact with each type of ligand,
 and then assign per-sequence scores as in
 [S Henikoff & JG Henikoff (1994)](http://dx.doi.org/10.1016/0022-2836(94)90032-9).

+* To get per-domain-instance uniqueness weights, run:

 ```bash
 python evaluate_uniqueness.py --create_alignments --distance mindist
 python evaluate_uniqueness.py --distance mindist
 ```

-* Finally, we use the per-domain sequence uniqueness evaluations generated in the previous step to assign positional
-weights, for each domain, for each ligand type:
+* Finally, we use the per-domain sequence uniqueness evaluations generated in the previous step to assign per-domain-position binding propensities, for each ligand type:

 ```bash
 python generate_domain_scores.py --distance mindist